georgealexakis/factory_robot/README.md

 ``` $ sudo apt-get install ros-kinetic-freenect-launch ```

-Install rosbridge packages that enables the communication between the robot and remote controller, such as ROS Joystick with the commands below:
+Install rosbridge packages that enable the communication between the robot and remote controller, such as ROS Joystick with the commands below:

 ``` $ sudo apt-get install ros-kinetic-rosbridge-server ```